If members of your family have had chronic kidney disease (CKD), are you wondering whether that puts you at risk too?

 Talk to your family

 You’d probably know if there was a history of heart problems or cancer in your family.
 But most of us don’t talk about kidney health in the same way.
 Why not start a conversation with other family members about their risk of kidney disease?
-You could suggest they take our quiz.
+You could suggest they complete our Kidney Health Checker.

 Make healthy changes together